 How to Say Hello and Hi in Spanish

 One doesn’t have to learn an entire language to travel to that country.
 Making sure you know the most common phrases will get you started in conversation and help you get around the area.
 One such phrase is learning how to say hello or hi.
 Just like most languages, there are several different ways you can say hello in Spanish.
-Here are a few to learn.
+Chances are you won’t need to know to many of the formal greetings as you can speak your primary language to your personal loved ones, but if you do have to go to a dinner party it may not be bad to know a few.
+Either way, be sure to learn several phrases of how to say hi in Spanish as it will be one of the most often used words you will say to make sure the locals help you out if needed.
+Below are several of the different ways you can say hi in Spanish.

 Hola – This is the most common way to say hi to someone in Spanish and can be used at any point in the day.
 Be sure to make the H silent and pronounce it as o la.
 This short and simple phrase is used not only in Spain, but in any Spanish speaking country so remember this four letter word and you will be able to quickly strike up a conversation.